Continuous eigenvalues of minimal subshifts via S-adic representations and coboundaries: On the combinatorics of letter-coboundaries

 \subsection{Extension graphs, factor complexity and eigenvalues}

-A further important relation between the dimension of the rational space of measures of letter-cylinders of a subshift and its word-complexity is described by the following theorem, due to Tijdeman \cite{tijdeman}.
-We show that it follows directly from Lemma~\ref{lem:dimfrequencies}.
+A further important relation between the dimension of the rational space of measures of letter-cylinders of a subshift and its factor complexity, due to Tijdeman \cite{tijdeman}, is described in \Cref{thm:tijdeman} below.
+We show in this section that it follows directly from Lemma~\ref{lem:dimfrequencies}.
+We also recover as a corollary of \Cref{lem:dimfrequencies} a result by Andrieu and Cassaigne \cite{andrieu-notes}, which links Tijdeman's theorem to the dendricity of a transitive subshift (see \Cref{def:dendric}).
+Tijdeman's original proof is based on studying linear relations in the Rauzy graph (with a different terminology though), and later Andrieu and Cassaigne refined the argument to obtain the conclusion on the dendricity.
+We follow here the same approaches, but use the language of extension graphs.

 \begin{theorem}[\cite{tijdeman}] Let $X \subseteq \cA^\Z$ be a transitive subshift, and let $\mu$ be one of its invariant measures.
 Denote by $t$ the dimension of the $\Q$-vector space generated by the set $\{\mu([a]) : a \in \cA\}$.
 Then, one has